immuni-app/immuni-app-android/README.md

 # Checking the build

-In addition, to make the code open-source, we support at last people to verify that every build published on the App Store comes from a new commit stored in this repository.
+In addition, to make the code open-source, we support people to verify that every build published on the App Store comes from a new commit stored in this repository.
 Please refer to the [Immuni Technology Description](https://github.com/immuni-app/documentation/blob/master/Technology%20Description.md#android-app-technologies) for a complete overview of the goals and status of this effort.

 Currently we provide an open and continuous integration for building and improving the client.
 [Here](.circleci/config.yml) is the full specification.
 Every new release will include, reported as a new Issue, what we have done and what we suppose to improve and implement.